Nimo155/Nimo155/README.md

-🏦 I'm a Software Engineer working for my Tech startup in Pakistan./ 💻 I am currently working on multiple projects.
+🏦 I'm a Software Engineer working for my Tech startup in Pakistan.<br>
+💻 I am currently working on multiple projects.
 📈 Currently I am learning Python.
 🤝 I am looking for help in exploring new technologies.